-An example of an FPGA-based C&DH System, the FPGA functions as the Main Control Unit, with interfaces to all functional subcomponents of a typical C&DH system.
+The FPGA functions as the Main Control Unit, with interfaces to all functional subcomponents of a typical C&DH system.
 This then enables embedded, adaptive, and reprogrammable capabilities in modular, compact form factors, and provides inherent architectural capabilities for processor emulation, modular redundancies, and "software-defined-everything."